Miaoyanwang/signT/data/readme.txt

 modern data (>2015);
 one on medical science (e.g. brain MFI) + one on social science (e.g. social networks) avoid time-series data
+Roughly balanced in three modes.
+Not sure whether we can handle tensors up to d=1K